-The material differences between the SII and IFRS valuation bases are:
+The material differences between the SII and IFRS valuation bases are summarised below:

-- The unearned premium reserve established under IFRS is replaced with a Best Estimate premium provision which incorporates the expected cost of claims and expenses on the unearned periods of exposure.
-This leads to a lower premium provision under SII than the equivalent unearned premium reserves under IFRS and is the most material difference between SII and IFRS Technical Provisions in the table above.
-This difference has a material impact on the Fire and property damage line of business, but immaterial impacts on the other lines of business; - Only PPO claims are discounted within IFRS provisions, whereas all cash flows are discounted under SII.
+The unearned premium reserve established under IFRS is replaced with a Best Estimate premium provision which incorporates the expected cost of claims and expenses on the unearned periods of exposure.
+This leads to a lower premium provision under SII than the equivalent unearned premium reserves under IFRS and is the most material difference between SII and IFRS Technical Provisions in the

+- Only PPO claims are discounted within IFRS provisions, whereas all cash flows are discounted under SII.
 This difference reduces SII Technical Provisions compared to IFRS provisions and affects all Non-life (excluding health) lines of business; - An explicit margin for uncertainty is included within IFRS provisions but removed under SII.
 This impacts all lines of business and reduces SII Technical Provisions compared to IFRS provisions; - Under SII, provisions are established for Legally Obliged Unincepted Business, whereas these provisions are not included within the IFRS valuation basis.
 This difference mainly impacts the Fire and property damage line of business.
 This decreases SII Technical Provisions compared to IFRS provisions.